 These advanced computer systems, which the employees use by means of four monitors per desk, are immediately the reason that working from home is not an option for the employees.
 In the COVID-19 crisis they do not notice that it is much quieter.
 Normally, the OCC receives about 1,100 to 1,200 calls per day, in addition to another 500 phone calls.

 « Those numbers may be a little lower now, but the reports we’re getting are slightly different than normal.
-There are fewer reports of delays, for example, but more reports of aggression, » says Evert Jan. « In addition, the protocols for ‘vehicle full reports’ are different because of the COVID-19 measures. » In addition to the activities in Nieuwegein, there is also a control center in Arnhem, which serves the Arnhem and Nijmegen region specifically. « In addition to the buses, the trains in that region are also controlled from Arnhem.
-Normally we used to work alternately at one of the two locations, but with the current measures we now stay in one place for a while, » says Berend.
+There are fewer reports of delays, for example, but more reports of aggression, » says Evert Jan. « The protocols for ‘vehicle full reports’ are different because of the COVID-19 measures.
+In addition to the activities in Nieuwegein, there is also a control center in Arnhem, which serves the Arnhem and Nijmegen region specifically.
+The buses, the trains in that region are also controlled from Arnhem.
+Normally we used to work alternately at one of the two locations, but with the current measures we now stay in one place for a while » says Berend.